KPIs, Dashboards, and Operational Metrics: A Guideline

 - The KPIs should be measured frequently- The frequency will vary on the KPI and may range from constantly, hourly, daily through to weekly monthly or even quarterly.
 KPIs that are only reviewed every month or quarter may be strategically important but are less critical to operational success.

-- Make the KPIs relevant to their audience- A dashboard provides relevance to its audience.
+- Make the KPIs relevant to their audience- A KPI dashboard provides relevance to its audience.
 Each department or individual should be provided with a view of the KPIs most relevant to their goals to focus their attention on what is most important for their jobs.

 - Keep dashboards simple, easy to interpret - Visual communication experts like Stephen Few have written extensively on how to properly design reports, charts, and graphs for quick and accurate consumption.
 Today, dashboard application have a myriad of visualisation options.
 It’s tempting, to get carried away with impressive graphical data, maps, speedometers etc. to represent performance against metrics “Hollywood style”.
 However, key information should be self evident and visible at all times so that exceptions can be seen and acted upon.